my name: eli thorkelson.

 see also: curriculum vitae.

-I'm an anthropologist working at Whittier College, where I teach in the Department of Anthropology and the Digital Liberal Arts Center.
-I also have a background in software development, and I was previously a web applications programmer for the Humanities Division at the University of Chicago, where I also got my PhD.
+I'm an anthropologist currently working on editing Academography.
+I recently did a postdoc at Whittier College, and previously was a web applications programmer for the Humanities Division at the University of Chicago, where I also got my PhD.

 I write about anthropology of universities, mainly about radical philosophers and university reforms in France.
 I've also worked on a collective project to reflect on graduate student socialization in anthropology, and I keep a blog about academic culture.